-In order for a city to have a local option sales tax (LOST), a majority of the eligible electors in that city must approve it in a county-wide election to impose the local option sales tax.
-The local option sales tax is placed on the ballot through a petition of 5% of the county electors having voted in the last state general election or by a motion (or motions) of governing bodies within the county that represents at least half of the population of the county.
+In order for a city to have a local option sales and service tax (LOSST), a majority of the eligible electors in that city must approve it in a county-wide election to impose the LOSST.
+The LOSST is placed on the ballot through a petition of 5% of the county electors having voted in the last state general election or by a motion (or motions) of governing bodies within the county that represents at least half of the population of the county.

-The election for a local option sales tax can be held during any regular election or one of the special election dates allowed by state code (go to the Secretary of State’s website to review those dates).
+The election for a LOSST can be held during any regular election or one of the special election dates allowed by state code (go to the Secretary of State’s website to review those dates or consult your county auditor).
 The election cannot be held sooner than 60 days following publication of notice of the ballot proposition in the newspaper.
-The election is county wide, but the local option sales tax will only apply in those incorporated or unincorporated areas of the county where the majority of the eligible electors approve the tax.
+The election is county wide, but the LOSST will only apply in those incorporated or unincorporated areas of the county where the majority of the eligible electors approve the tax.
 The ballot must specify:

-- The type of tax (in this case Local Option Sales Tax)
+- The type of tax (in this case Local Option Sales & Service Tax)